0xDm1try/docs/cli/Files/upload.md

 $ spctl files upload <localPath> [--output <path>] [--metadata <path>] [--config <config>]
 ```

-upload a file or a directory to the remote storage
+Upload a file or a directory to the remote storage

 ## Description: